Arrow Sewer & Drain Logo

 • Cracking and breaks: soil movement, settling, and external load can crack a wall that has already thinned.

 • Collapse: in advanced cases, a corroded or graphitized section loses structural integrity and gives way entirely.
+A collapsed sewer line can’t be cleared or lined; it needs a new path or a new pipe.

 Warning Signs of Failing Cast Iron